 Bergamo is famous for its cheese production, making it the Italian city with the largest number of European certified cheeses “Protected Designation of Origin”.

-The city is also known for its polenta corn flour and desserts such as Polenta e Uccelli (sponge cake covered with orange liqueur, filled with almond paste with a bird-shaped chocolate on top) and stracciatella (flakes ice cream), which flavour was invented in the city.
+The city is also known for its polenta corn flour and desserts such as Polenta e Uccelli (sponge cake covered with orange liqueur, filled with almond paste with a bird-shaped chocolate on top) and stracciatella (flakes ice cream), which flavor was invented in the city.

 Bergen, Norway (2015)

 Bergen is the second-largest city in Norway, being the gateway to the famous Norwegian fjords, rocky valleys that were flooded by the sea.
-The Bryggen neighbourhood, one of the city’s main tourist attractions, was listed as a UNESCO World Heritage Site in 1979.
+The Bryggen neighborhood, one of the city’s main tourist attractions, was listed as a UNESCO World Heritage Site in 1979.
 The city is known for its sustainable fishing practices and the production of organic food with more than 3,000 local producers.

 A famous tourist spot in the city is the Fisketorget Fish Market.
-As for gastronomy, Bergen is famous for its wild salmon, Bergensk fiskesuppe (fish soup) and Brunost (typical brown cheese from Norway).
+As for gastronomy, Bergen is famous for its wild salmon, Bergensk fiskesuppe (fish soup), and Brunost (typical brown cheese from Norway).